Active Topology Inference using Network Coding: Our Work in Perspective

 \subsection{Comparison to Traditional Tomography w/o Network Coding}

 Within the large literature on network tomography, the most closely related work is the Multiple Source Network Tomography in \cite{journal, probing, merging}, which formally defines M-by-N tomography problem.
-Our work on DAGs builds on \cite{journal, merging}: we follow their graceful approach for decomposing the M-by-N into a number of 2-by-2 components, inferring the type of each 2-by-2 and then merging them up together to reconstruct the M-by-N. Using simple network coding operations at intermediate nodes, provides a graceful way to reveal coding points, which has been typically a challenge in traditional tomography.
-Our work improves upon \cite{journal, merging}, in that: (i) it can {\em exactly} identify the type of a 2-by-2, as opposed to just distinguish between shared and non-shared type; and (ii) the merging algorithms can precisely locate the locations of joining points with respect to the branching points, as opposed to provide bounds.
+Our work on DAGs builds on \cite{journal, merging}: we follow their approach for decomposing the M-by-N into a number of 2-by-2 components, inferring the type of each 2-by-2 and then merging them together to reconstruct the M-by-N. Using simple network coding operations at intermediate nodes provides a graceful way to reveal coding points, which has been typically a challenge in traditional tomography.
+Our work improves upon \cite{journal,merging} in that: (i) it can {\em exactly} identify the 2-by-2 type, as opposed to just distinguish between shared and non-shared types; and (ii) the merging algorithms can precisely locate the joining points with respect to the branching points, as opposed to provide bounds.

 Simulation results in Section \ref{sec-simul} on the same topology used in \cite{journal}, showed that our approach is more accurate, with less experiments.
 In essence, our approach is deterministic (one observation suffices to distinguish among types) as opposed to probabilistic (which needs to collect a large number of probes for statistical significance).
 This benefit comes at the cost of having intermediate nodes do some operations.
 However, these operations are so simple (just additions), that can be simply thought of as inverse multicast.
 This cost can be removed, if our approach is implemented as passive on top of random network coding, as outlined in Section \ref{sec-randomNC}.